vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/15_kuruxetra_and_Other_Famous_tIrthas.md

 1593.
 T he audi a una ait 3726911 TATUAT XII.
 9.3 1.
 1594. a O TÁCT STREET FIGYTI STATT.

-1594 a It may be noted that the earliest extant digest, viz Kalpataru od tirthas (pp. 198–205) quotes verses only from the Matsyapurina, chapter 186-189 (19 all aboot 70 verses on Narmada) and from no other source.
+1594 a It may be noted that the earliest extant digest, viz Kalpataru od tirthas (pp. 198–205) quotes verses only from the Matsyapurāṇa, chapter 186-189 (19 all aboot 70 verses on Narmada) and from no other source.

 704